 We are on an excavating hiatus until spring of the site of the Green Tree Tavern.

 This was a National Road Tavern which is said to have burned down in the 1840’s.
-We have been working there on and off over the last four years; we have uncovered evidence of its structures.
+We have been working there on and off over the last few years; we have uncovered evidence of its structures.
 In addtion, we have have recovered artifacts which provide fascinating insight into its history.

 However, through the winter months, we will be at the Greene County Historical Society Museum, cleaning, organizing, and cataloging the Tavern’s artifacts.
-Times will be Wednesday and Saturday, 9:30 AM until 2:30 PMSee below for GCHS address.

 The location of the Tavern is: